cassidylinhares/iotProject/README.md

-# Plant Hub
+# Smart Plant Moisture Meter
 Cassidy Linhares - 100615025
 ## Description
-The plant hub will be used to connect devices that help with managing indoor plants.
-It will be able to turn the lights on/off and notify the user via the hub when their plants need to be watered.
-The plant hub will ensure that the plants are properly taken care of for those who aren't the best at caring for plants.
+The Smart Plant Moisture Meter will be used for managing indoor plants and when they should be watered.
+Many plants tend to get over-watered as a result of the top of the soil being dry but the middle being still moist.
+Having to probe you plant each day is also very annoying and easy to forget.
+The Smart Plant Moisture Meter helps indoor gardeners keep track of their plant's moisture level and notify gardeners via a phone app when it is time to water.
 ## Requirements
 ### General
-- Must have lights and moisture meter as devices
+- Must have moisture meter as device
-- Hub moisture meter must be able to withstand water
+- moisture meter must be able to withstand water
 ### Functional
-- Must have a dashboard to see light status and moisture status
+- Must have a dashboard to see moisture status
-- Must be able to turn on/off lights from hub
 ### Communication
-- Must send a notification to hub when moisture is at <20%
+- Must send a notification to phone when moisture is at <20%
-- Hub must have UI to communicate with user
 ### Scalability
-- Hub must handle up to 2 devices
+- Must be able to handle up to 2 moisture meters
 ### Security & Connectivity
-- Hub must connect to devices within 5s
+- must connect to devices within 5s